couchbase/cbft/docs/admin-guide/command.md

           optional directory path where local index data and local config files will be stored for this node;
           default is 'data'.
+      -e, -extra extra info
-      -h, -H, -?, -help
+          extra info you want stored with this node -h, -H, -?, -help
           print this usage message and exit.
       -register STATE